-Blank indicates an area that is not assessed during this mark period.
+Blank indicates an area that is not assessed during this mark period

-- (b) The grade for each mark period indicates a performance level for expectations at that point in the school year.
-The K3/K4 and some areas of the K5 report card also use the frequency scale to show developmental progress: 1 = Seldom, 2 = Sometimes, 3 = Usually, 4 = Always/Exemplary. - (c) Students and parents/guardians of record will have full access to their students' proficiency on grade level-appropriate state or national academic standards on the Student/Parent Portal in the student-information system.
-K-8 Teachers must keep their electronic gradebooks updated in a timely manner in order for students and parents to stay informed on their students' progress. - (d) Montessori report cards will reflect Montessori principles and philosophy.
-Their grading scale will be:
+- 1. A grade/proficiency mark may be left blank when a student enrolls late.
+Late enrollment is defined as enrolling after week 8 of a 12-week trimester. - 2.
+A grade/proficiency mark of O (No Evidence) may be assigned to students who did not enroll late, received instruction based on the academic standards with appropriate scaffolds and supports aligned to their English language proficiency levels or with modifications in their individualized education plans (IEPs) and did not provide any evidence. - b) The grade for each mark period indicates a performance level for expectations at that point in the school year.
+The K3/K4 and some areas of the K5 report card also use the frequency scale to show developmental progress: 1 = Seldom, 2 = Sometimes, 3 = Usually, 4 = Always/Exemplary. - c) Students and parents/guardians of record will have full access to their students' proficiency on grade level-appropriate state or national academic standards on the Student/Parent Portal in the student-information system.
+K-8 Teachers must keep their electronic gradebooks updated in a timely manner in order for students and parents to stay informed on their students' progress.